 A legendary fifteen-foot tall mountain gorilla named Joe is taken to an animal sanctuary in California by zoologist Gregg O'Hara (Bill Paxton) and Jill Young (Charlize Theron), with whom he grew up.
 Poacher Strasser (Rade Serbedzija) returns from the past to seek vengeance on Joe.

-The baby gorilla left in her care grows up to become a hugely tall and broad specimen by the name of Joe, living in the mountains as a mostly unseen legend among people who live there.
-Along comes an eco-minded emissary from a California sanctuary, who talks the jungle girl into providing safe haven for Joe at the L.A. facility.
-The transition is not without discomfort, but everything is aggravated via a conspiracy of poachers to get Joe into their own greedy hands!Written by
+The baby gorilla left in her care grows up to become a hugely tall and broad specimen by the name of Joe, living in the mountains as a mostly unseen legend amongst the people who live there.
+Along comes eco-minded emissary Gregg O'Hara (Bill Paxton), who is from a California sanctuary, and who talks jungle girl Jill Young (Charlize Theron) into providing a safe haven for Joe at the Los Angeles facility.
+The transition is not without discomfort, but everything is aggravated via a conspiracy of poachers to get Joe into their own greedy hands.Written by

 Anthony Pereyra <email@example.com>

 In Gregg's first appearance he refers briefly to a map, then orients himself with a magnetic compass, while resting the same arm on the steel hood of his Humvee.
 See more »

 [sees Greg coming out of the infirmary]

 He's walking already?
 Joe should have dropped him harder.

 German video and DVD versions are edited for violence (capturing of the gorilla, transport of the gorilla in the city, escape of the gorilla, explosion of the ferris wheel) to get a more family friendly "Not under 6" rating.
 The uncut version (rated "Not under 12") was shown several times on pay-TV channel Premiere World (now Sky Germany).
 See more »